bladestery/Group-Detection/README.md

 plot_hinton.py : creates hinton diagrams for Weights in ./Weights

-error_test.sh : script for testing the RNN in save file
+error_test.sh : script for testing the RNN, run with save file as argument